 Every Test Workflow Project contains a Playlist, to which workflows can be added to be run in bulk later.

-Clicking on “Add workflow to playlist” from the context menu of a workflow adds a workflow to the project playlist.
+Clicking on “Add workflow to playlist” from the context menu of a workflow adds workflow to the project playlist.

-Afterwards, the selected workflow will appear as part of the playlist, immediately under the project root and will be marked with the playlist icon.
+Afterward, the selected workflow will appear as part of the playlist, immediately under the project root and will be marked with the playlist icon.